constabulary/getgb.io/content/faq/bugs.md

 +++
 title = "Your project is crap!
-Why would you do this ?"
+Why would you do this?"
 +++
 Thanks for the feedback.